OTC Markets Group: OTCBB

-The OTC Bulletin Board (OTCBB) is only a listing of securities that are also traded "over the counter" similar to the OTC Markets.
-The OTCBB has diminished in importance, with very little activity, but has been retained as possible last resort system in case of disruption.
-OTCBB companies are required to file timely reports to a U.S. regulatory agency.
+The OTC Bulletin Board (OTCBB) was only a listing of securities that are also traded "over the counter" similar to the OTC Markets.
+The OTCBB has diminished in importance, with very little activity, but was previously retained as possible last resort system in case of disruption.
+OTCBB companies were required to file timely reports to a U.S. regulatory agency.
 Almost all OTCBB companies are now quoted via OTC Markets' OTC Link ATS because its fully electronic trading platform better meets the needs of automated broker-dealers.
+The OTCBB was shut down on November 8, 2021.

-Grey Market
+Grey market

-Securities that are not listed on any stock exchange nor formally quoted on OTC Markets or OTCBB are considered to be in the Grey Market.
+Securities that are not listed on any stock exchange nor formally quoted on OTC Markets or OTCBB are considered to be in the grey market.
 Unsolicited transactions are processed independently and not centrally listed or quoted.
 Trades are reported to a self-regulatory organization (SRO), which then passes the data on to market data companies.
-The Grey Market is also called OTOTC or Other OTC.
+The grey market is also called OTOTC or Other OTC.

+As of 18 October 2023, there were 1,426 securities in the grey market.